paul-thebaud/phpunit-generator/README.md

 `--dev` option is used to install this package only in development environment.

 ## Basic usage

+A detailed documentation is available [here](DOCUMENTATION.md), but here is a simple description of usages.

 PhpUnitGenerator basic usage is from command line with the following command.